Nathalie Heirani Salmon-Hudry

-Nathalie Heirani Salmon-Hudry (born 9 August 1983) is a writer from Tahiti, French Polynesia.
+Nathalie Heirani Salmon-Hudry (born 9 August 1983) is a French Polynesian disability advocate, writer and politician.
 Her book Je suis née Morte (I was born dead) was awarded the Vi Nimö literary prize in New Caledonia in 2015.

-Salmon-Hudry is severely disabled due to a medical error during her birth.
+Salmon-Hudry was born in Papeete.
+She is severely disabled due to a medical error during her birth.
 She writes using a computer head pointer; her book Je suis née morte is an autobiography which describes her life growing up with a disability in Tahiti.
+The book won the Vi Nimö prize, awarded by high school students in New Caledonia.

+In 2014, she participated in the Paris Book Fair and the Oceanian Book Fair in Rochefort.
+In 2015, she sponsored the “Fight like a girl” event in Pirae, an introduction to self-defense techniques for young women, as part of the day to combat violence against women.

+In 2019, she published her second book, Sur les chemins de la vie, which she edited herself.
+These are personal reflections on universal topics like love and courage.
+She also talks about her faith and spirituality.
+She says that she was inspired in writing this book by encounters with homeless people.

+On 15 May 2023 she was appointed Interminsterial Delegate for Disability in the government of Moetai Brotherson.